ZenyWay/worker-proxy/README.md

 [![build status](https://travis-ci.org/ZenyWay/worker-proxy.svg?branch=master)](https://travis-ci.org/ZenyWay/worker-proxy)
 [![Join the chat at https://gitter.im/ZenyWay/worker-proxy](https://badges.gitter.im/ZenyWay/worker-proxy.svg)](https://gitter.im/ZenyWay/worker-proxy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-local proxy for web worker running a given service.
+thread-local proxy for a given service spawned in dedicated Worker thread.

+the proxy resolves to a service object with the same interface as that of the original service running in the Worker thread.

+however, in its current implementation, only enumerable methods of the service are proxied.

 # <a name="api"></a> API v1.0.0 experimental
 Typescript compatible.

 ## example
 ### module: `my-service`
-example of a service module.
+example of a third-party service module that we want to spawn in a dedicated Worker thread and proxy in the main thread.
+(this service module is not part of the `worker-proxy` module)

 ```ts
 /**